solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Diagnostic settings

-Diagnostic settings allow you to route platform logs and metrics continuously to other storage and ingestion endpoints.
+Diagnostic settings allow for the re-route of platform logs and metrics continuously to other storage and ingestion endpoints.

 ![This image shows how to graph metrics in the Azure portal Monitoring tab.](media/PostgreSQL-diagnostic-settings.png "Graphing metrics in the Azure portal")